Tell us about FLASH!

 Being in Ibiza really helps, I live by the beach so at least five times a week I’m in the water, I lie in the sun, I recharge.
 That is my medicine.
 It’s literally medicine!
 I walk a lot with friends.
 It’s been a bit overwhelming for me and some of the people I talk to - the readjustment to how busy it’s suddenly become.
 I can sense when my body is tiring and my organs are crying out so I will regularly switch into not drinking for a period of time.
 Sometimes a few days but from January to April this year I didn’t drink alcohol at all.
 Strykk helps get through these times as we still need to have a treat now and again!

 I’ve never really done the whole ‘couple of glasses a night’ or pints down the pub.
 So it’s usually about the parties.
 I’m not sure which is better or worse!?
 In my industry the binge is the thing, and at clubs the session can last for 12 hours.
 You don’t even notice it - and that has such a physical effect on your business.

-STRYKK has been a great supporter of FLASH!
-For the past two years - and it’s going on the menu at Pikes to be a simple alternative to drinking.
-I introduced it to some of my friends who play at FLASH! - Jon Jack was like ‘hmmm this could work’ and I really like the NOT GIN & Tonic so whilst Ibiza feels like a place where it’s all party, I really think it’ll work for more and more people.
+Strykk has been a great supporter of FLASH! for the past few years - and it’s on the menu at Pikes to be a simple alternative to drinking.
+I introduced it to some of my friends who play at FLASH! - Jon Jack was like ‘hmmm this could work’ and I really like the Not Gin & Tonic so whilst Ibiza feels like a place where it’s all party, I really think it’ll work for more and more people.